What is Forward Price?

 - Forward rates are calculated on a “no arbitrage” assumption.
 Arbitrage is a mechanism that enables trading profits to be entirely from risks.
 So, calculating forward rates on a no-arbitrage assumption will mean that the profits earned by the traders will not be free from any risk.

-- This assumption is mere because the financial securities are simultaneously traded, i.e., purchased and sold.
-Another reason for calculating forward rates based on a “no arbitrage” assumption can be the fact that the occurrence of arbitrage is just rare in a developed security exchange market.
+- This assumption is merely because the financial securities are simultaneously traded, i.e., purchased and sold.
+Another reason for calculating forward rates based on a "no arbitrage" assumption is that the occurrence of arbitrage is rare in a developed security exchange market.

-- However, whenever the arbitrage opportunities arise in a financial security exchange market, the investors can readily identify and eliminate the same to derive maximum advantages arising out of such a scenario.
+- However, whenever arbitrage opportunities arise in a financial security exchange market, the investors can readily identify and eliminate the same to derive maximum advantages from such a scenario.
 In a no-arbitrage condition, only two portfolios that result in duplicate payments can be equally priced.
 The equal pricing of these two portfolios or financial securities can be used to evaluate the rate.

 How to Calculate?